data61/anonlink-entity-service/deployment/entity-service/README.md

 Notes:
  - it does not exit with a non 0 exit code, and our templates are currently failing if linting with the option `--strict`.
- - if the folder `Charts` is not deleted, the linting may throw some errors from the dependency charts if a value is missing, the error being slightly not descriptive, e.g. if the redis password is missing:
+ - if the folder `Charts` is not deleted, the linting may throw some errors from the dependent charts if a value is missing, the error being slightly not descriptive, e.g. if the redis password is missing:
  ```bash
  ==> Linting .